jimmitchell/jimmitchell.github.io/content/posts/2010/10/applescript-to-toggle-the-desktop.md

 tags: ["AppleScript","Automation","Code"]
 type: "post"
 summary: "Here’s an AppleScript I use to quickly toggle desktop visibility for taking screenshots and recording screencasts that I thought might be useful for others."
+description: "Here’s an AppleScript I use to quickly toggle desktop visibility for taking screenshots and recording screencasts that I thought might be useful for others."
 ---
 Here’s an AppleScript I use to quickly toggle desktop visibility for taking screenshots and recording screencasts that I thought might be useful for others.